-This option supports investments in new specialised equipment which will increase the local small-scale harvesting and processing capacity with the aim of:
+This option supports investments in two main areas

-- helping to bring woodlands into management - promoting the economic and sustainable production of timber and timber products through processing - adding value to local economies on a non-industrial scale (less than 10,000 tonnes per annum of roundwood for harvesting or extraction equipment, or less than 5,000 tonnes per annum of output for timber processing equipment) - providing support to facilitate and enable diversification and to assist with the creation of new small enterprises and related employment
+- 1. new specialised equipment which will increase the local small-scale harvesting and processing capacity with the aim of: - · bringing woodlands into management - promoting the economic and sustainable production of timber and timber products through processing - adding value to local economies on a non-industrial scale (less than 10,000 tonnes per annum of roundwood for harvesting or extraction equipment, or less than 5,000 tonnes per annum of output for primary timber processing equipment or less than 500 cubic metres per annum of output for secondary processing) - providing support to facilitate and enable diversification and to assist with the creation of new small enterprises and related employment - 2. new specialised equipment for forest tree nurseries and equipment for afforestation ground preparation projects with the aim of: - promoting economic development in rural areas in Scotland by supporting new and existing forestry businesses - scaling up and expanding the capacity within the forest tree nursery sector and the forestry contractor resource to help delivery of the Scottish Government ambitious woodland creation target